 February 9, 2014 • 10 AM to 2 PM

-How do we explain Jewish survival when other, arguably greater cultures faded from the historical scene?
+How do we explain Jewish survival when other, arguably greater, cultures have faded from the historical scene?
 Examine the pivotal role of exile in Jewish consciousness and survival.
-Through a variety of texts — biblical, rabbinic, Chasidic and homiletic — explore an innovative framework for understanding Jewish history.
+Through a variety of texts — biblical, Rabbinic, Chasidic and homiletic — explore an innovative framework for understanding Jewish history.
 Learn how the experience of exile has had a determinative effect on the development of Judaism and helped create a distinctive Jewish contribution to other cultures and civilizations.
 Is the experience of exile a punishment or rather the secret to Jewish survival?

 RABBI CHAIM SEIDLER-FELLER has been working with students and faculty as the executive director of the Yitzhak Rabin Hillel Center for Jewish Life at UCLA for 38 years.
 Director of the Hartman Fellowship for Campus Professionals, he was ordained in 1971 at Yeshiva University, where he completed a master’s in Rabbinic literature.
 He is a lecturer in the departments of Sociology and Near Eastern Languages and Cultures at UCLA and in the department of Theological Studies at Loyola Marymount University.
 He is also a faculty member of the Shalom Hartman Institute for Advanced Jewish Studies in Jerusalem and the Wexner Heritage Foundation.
 He was a rabbinic consultant to Barbra Streisand during the making of the film Yentl.